 Schema Markup is a great way to help Google determine what a business is about, every Google Maps Marketing expert should know how and where to apply the code on their client’s websites.
 In this article we will explain how to generate a schema markup code for your business and how to apply it to your website.

 What is Schema Markup?

 Schema is a Markup language that is intended for search engines to display websites information better on Google’s search engine result page (SERP).
-For example if you have a webpage that has reviews on it and you want the search engine to display rich snippet reviews, you would use schema markup for those reviews to appear on the SERP (which is know to increase CTR).
+For example, if you have a webpage that has reviews on it and you want the search engine to display rich snippet reviews, you would use schema markup for those reviews to appear on the SERP (which is known to increase CTR).

 How Does Schema Markup Influence a Local Business?